We study antecedents, processes, effects and boundary conditions of openness and collaboration in scientific research.

 During the pandemic, we have all experienced how scientific production and innovation are hard to do – particularly when we have the urgent need to do it in an open and collaborative way.
 So, there are all the reasons in the world to study it and try to improve it.

-Professor, European School of Management and Technology Berlin and OIS Research Partner
+Professor, European School of Management and Technology (ESMT) Berlin

 Scientific work is often characterized by secrecy and competition between teams.
 If scientists learn how to leverage openness and collaboration, we can make significant progress towards more inclusive and more efficient knowledge production.